TanishkBansode/WhereWasI__EpisodeTracker/README.md

 # WhereWasI
-This small project just gets input from the user of what they rememer of the demon slayer episode and tries to predict which episode they might be watching using Cosine similarity NLP technique.
+This small project just gets input from the user of what they remember of the demon slayer episode and tries to predict which episode they might be watching using Cosine similarity NLP technique.